 The best pillows for side sleepers have been designed to solve this problem as they offer proper support to just about every part of your body that you might be straining.

-If any of your joints or muscles feel strained while sleeping sideways, you should consider changing your pillow.
-But choosing the best one can be tricky as there are so many models on the market, and they differ in terms of features and price ranges.
+You should consider changing your pillow if any of your joints or muscles feel strained while sleeping sideways.
+But choosing the best one can be tricky as so many models on the market differ in terms of features and price ranges.

 I have created this guide on the best pillows for side sleepers and what sets them apart from regular ones to make your decision easier.